UniStuttgart-VISUS/megamol/docs/manual.md

 The runtime functionality of MegaMol is constructed by *modules* and *calls*.
 These two type of objects are instantiated at runtime, interconnected and build the *module graph*.
-The figure [Example Graph](#example-raph) shows an example module graph containing a rendering content of a window *view*, a *renderer*, a *data source*, and two modules providing additional information for the renderer.
+The figure given below, shows an example module graph containing a rendering content of a window *view*, a *renderer*, a *data source*, and two modules providing additional information for the renderer.
 The modules, shown as blue boxes, are interconnected by *call* objects, shown as gray boxes.
 The connection endpoints at the modules are *CallerSlots* (outgoing, located on the right of modules) or *CalleeSlots* (incoming, located on the left side of modules) shown as circled dots.